dB-XIX/CS350-Emerging-System-Architectures-and-Technology/README.md

-Emerging Systems Architectures and Technologies Project: SysTec Smart Thermostat Project Summary
-This project involved the development of a smart thermostat prototype using the TI CC3220x LaunchPad.
-The thermostat was designed to read room temperature via the TMP006 sensor, control heating with an LED indicator, adjust the set temperature using buttons, and simulate server communication via UART.
-The problem being solved was creating a foundational system for a smart thermostat to integrate into SysTec’s analytics software, addressing the global market need for connected, energy-efficient devices.

-Artifacts
-Thermostat Source Code: Demonstrates my ability to write interface software to control hardware components, including I2C for sensor reading, GPIO for LED and button functionality, and UART for simulated server communication.
-Hardware Architecture Report: Showcases my ability to analyze hardware designs, compare architectures (TI CC3220, Microchip ATWINC1510, and Freescale NXP Kinetis), and recommend the best solution based on SysTec’s business requirements.
-Reflection
-What did you do particularly well?
-I successfully implemented a task scheduler to manage periodic functions like temperature readings, button handling, and data logging, ensuring synchronization and reliability.
-Additionally, I effectively documented the hardware architecture analysis, providing a clear and concise recommendation that aligns with the project’s business goals.

-Where could you improve?
-While the project met its objectives, there’s room to improve the initial debugging process and optimization of peripheral configurations.
-Spending more time on testing and refining edge cases could have streamlined development.

-What tools and/or resources are you adding to your support network?
-I integrated several valuable tools into my workflow, including TI Code Composer Studio for development, GitHub for version control, and draw.io for task scheduling diagrams.
-Online resources like datasheets, technical documentation, and TI’s SimpleLink SDK were crucial.
-I also deepened my knowledge of I2C, UART, and embedded systems, which will continue to be part of my resource toolkit.

-What skills from this project will be particularly transferable to other projects and/or coursework?
-The skills gained in writing and debugging low-level code for hardware peripherals are transferable to any embedded systems project.
-The ability to design task schedulers, analyze hardware architectures, and make informed recommendations based on technical and business needs will be invaluable in both academic and professional settings.

-How did you make this project maintainable, readable, and adaptable?
-I followed best practices for clean code, including consistent formatting, meaningful variable names, and detailed inline comments.
-Additionally, the modular design ensures that components like I2C, UART, and GPIO can be modified or replaced without affecting the entire system.
-The documentation and pseudocode provide a clear roadmap for future development and adaptation.
+# Emerging Systems Architectures and Technologies Project: SysTec Smart Thermostat

+## Project Summary
+This project involved the development of a smart thermostat prototype using the **TI CC3220x LaunchPad**.
+The thermostat was designed to:
+- Read room temperature via the **TMP006 sensor**.
+- Control heating using an **LED indicator**.
+- Adjust the set temperature with buttons.
+- Simulate server communication via **UART**.

+The objective was to create a foundational system for a smart thermostat that could integrate into SysTec’s analytics software, addressing the global market demand for connected, energy-efficient devices.

+---

+## Artifacts

+### Thermostat Source Code
+- Demonstrates proficiency in writing interface software to control hardware components:
+  - **I2C**: Used for temperature sensor readings.
+  - **GPIO**: Configured for LED indicators and button functionality.
+  - **UART**: Implemented for simulated server communication.

+### Hardware Architecture Report
+- Analyzed hardware designs and compared architectures, including:
+  - **TI CC3220**
+  - **Microchip ATWINC1510**
+  - **Freescale NXP Kinetis**
+- Recommended the optimal solution based on SysTec’s business requirements.

+---

+## Reflection

+### What Did I Do Particularly Well?
+- **Task Scheduler Implementation**: Successfully implemented a task scheduler to manage periodic functions such as:
+  - Temperature readings
+  - Button handling
+  - Data logging
+  - Ensured synchronization and system reliability.
+- **Documentation**: Effectively documented the hardware architecture analysis, providing a clear and concise recommendation that aligned with the project’s business goals.

+### Where Could I Improve?
+- **Debugging Process**: Enhance the initial debugging phase to identify and resolve issues more efficiently.
+- **Peripheral Optimization**: Spend additional time optimizing peripheral configurations and testing edge cases to streamline development.

+### Tools and Resources Added to My Support Network
+- **TI Code Composer Studio**: Used for development and debugging.
+- **GitHub**: Managed version control and collaboration.
+- **draw.io**: Created task scheduling diagrams.
+- **Online Resources**:
+  - Datasheets
+  - Technical documentation
+  - TI’s SimpleLink SDK
+- Gained deeper knowledge of **I2C**, **UART**, and embedded systems.

+### Transferable Skills
+- **Low-Level Code Development**: Writing and debugging code for hardware peripherals, applicable to any embedded systems project.
+- **Task Scheduling**: Designing and managing task schedulers for system synchronization.
+- **Hardware Architecture Analysis**: Evaluating and comparing hardware solutions based on technical and business needs.

+### Ensuring Maintainability, Readability, and Adaptability
+- **Clean Code Practices**:
+  - Consistent formatting
+  - Meaningful variable names
+  - Detailed inline comments
+- **Modular Design**:
+  - Components like I2C, UART, and GPIO are designed independently, allowing for easy modifications or replacements without affecting the entire system.
+- **Comprehensive Documentation**:
+  - Includes pseudocode and detailed reports, providing a clear roadmap for future development and adaptation.

+---

+This project has not only enhanced my technical skills but also demonstrated the importance of balancing technical and business needs when designing embedded systems.
+The knowledge and practices gained will be invaluable in future academic and professional endeavors.